Easy Container Gardening Tips for Beginners

-And, I am happy to say, my back completely agrees with me.
+And I am happy to say that my back and knees completely agree.

 A few months ago, I stumbled onto a book called The Family Garden Plan by Melissa Norris.